Germany's Baerbock says Russia troop buildup 'hard not to take as a threat' | DW | 18.01.2022

 "Our framework are the fundamental principles of our order of peace and security," she wrote on Twitter.

-Despite being new to her position, Baerbock has already shown herself willing to draw clear lines when it comes to Russia, including last month's expulsion of two Russian embassy employees.
+Despite being new to her position, Baerbock has already shown herself willing to draw clear lines when it comes to Russia.

 She also took a clear stance on the Nord Stream 2 pipeline which connects Russia and Germany, saying that the pipeline should not be allowed to operate if the crisis in Ukraine escalates.